Evening meeting with Joseph Bull

 The meeting starts at 7:45

-Niraja Samant in person meeting
+Niraja Samant evening meeting

 My ceramics combine contemporary and traditional techniques, featuring slab-built and coiled forms with detailed surface decoration.
 Through the Sgraffito method, slips, underglazes, and oxides, I capture the lively rhythm of Indian village life.